santik/gilded-rose/README.md

 The biggest challenge of this assignment was the requirement not to change `Items`.
 It limits possibilities for decoupling code, but requirements are requirements.

-_I personally think that items should not be muttable.
+_I personally think that items should be immuttable.
 Aged cheese today is not the same as tomorrow._

-The approach is the following:
 For each `Item` in the list application performs the squence of operations:
 * Decorate `Item` into `TypedItem` object based on its name with the `TypedItemFactory`
     * _For example item with the name "Aged Brie" should be `AgedBrie`_